RaSMiY/VitAndMin/README.md

 # VitAdnMin

 Compose your day menu.
-Check compatibility of vitamns and minerals.
+Check compatibility of vitamins and minerals.

 GPLv3